seghil/OpenCavity/_sources/tutorial3.txt

 ********************************************

-In the previous tutorial we have seen how to use ABCD matrix to define a linear simple two mirrors cavity, at this point you should be able to define and find the modes of a simple linear resonator, using ABCD matrix, this method is genral and powerful and as we will see in next tutorials it can be used to define more complex resonators scheme like a V-shaped , bow-tie cavities.
+In the previous tutorial we have seen how to use ABCD matrix to define a linear simple two mirrors cavity, at this point you should be able to define and find the modes of a simple linear resonator, using ABCD matrix, this method is general and powerful and as we will see in next tutorials it can be used to define more complex resonators scheme like a V-shaped , bow-tie cavities.
-Nevertheless there are some configuration that cannot be defined using  ABCD matrix alone, fore example when we want to add an aperture somewhere inside the cavity, or some amplitude or phase modulations (phase mask, diffracitve elements, thermal lenses..etc).
+Nevertheless there are some configuration that cannot be defined using  ABCD matrix alone, fore example when we want to add an aperture somewhere inside the cavity, or some amplitude or phase modulations (phase mask, diffractive elements, thermal lenses..etc).
 We can define such systems in OpenCavity by splitting the complex system to subsystems and applying phase mask or aperture, then cascade the subsystems to make the global one. well let's take some examples you should have a better picture after.

 Plano concave cavity using phase mask